descarteslabs/descarteslabs-python/README.md

 =========
 ## [Unreleased]

+- The `Config` exceptions `RuntimeError` and `KeyError` were changed to `ConfigError` exceptions from `descarteslabs.exceptions`.
+- `Auth` now retrieves its URL from the `Config` settings.
+If no valid configuration can be found, it reverts to the commercial service (`https://iam.descarteslabs.com`).

 ### Catalog

 - Catalog V2 has been enhanced to provide substantially all the functionality of the Scenes API.
 The `Image` class now